kelvinOhaya/watch-me/README.md

 ### Dynamic Movie Search

 Users can search the vast database of The Movie Database (TMDb).
-As you type, the app fetches matching titles and displays them in a grid.

-- **Tech:** Fetch API, Debouncing logic, React State.

 ### Watchlist Management

 With a single click, users can add any search result to their personal watchlist.
-Items can be filtered by "Pending" or "Watched."

-- **Tech:** JavaScript Array methods (`filter`, `map`), CSS Grid.
+Due to constraints, the watchlist is only in localStorage, meaning that the watchlist can only stay the same on one browser at a time.

 ### Persistent Storage